 - The second message is a final ‘thank you’ when the Fundraiser has ended and to include a reminder to fill out the data capture form IF they didn’t the first time.
 Here’s an example:

 Hi (name), now that your Fundraiser is complete, we just wanted to say a huge thank you for raising (amount) to support our work!
 We couldn’t do (x,y,z) without amazing people like you.
 We’d love to keep in touch to let you know the difference that your support has made so please do fill in this form so we can contact you.
-Thanks, (name)
+Thanks again, (name)

 How nonprofits are saying ‘thank you’